wp-plugins/auto-featured-image-from-title/readme.txt

 == Description ==

-This plugin automatically generates an image from the post title or post excerpt of a new or updated post or page and sets it as the featured image.
+If you don't set a featured image manually, this plugin will automatically generate an image from the post title or post excerpt of a new or updated post or page and set it as the featured image.
 The image will then be included in your theme wherever the featured image for the post or page is called for.

 <a href="http://designsbychris.com/auto-featured-image-from-title/">Upgrade to the PRO version</a>!

 It's good to have an image in every post and page that you create.
-It helps for things like like search engine optimization, social sharing, and just the attractiveness of your blog.
+It helps for things like search engine optimization, social sharing, and just the attractiveness of your blog.
 But sometimes it can take longer to find a good image for a particular blog post than to write the post itself.

-This plugin simplifies the process of publishing blog content.
-It will automatically create a customized image for each post or page that you write.
-You can select a background image to match the look and feel of your blog, and the plugin will automatically write the title or excerpt of a new or updated post or page on top of this this background image to create a unique image for each post.
+This plugin simplifies the process of publishing content.
+It will automatically create a customized image for each post or page that you create.
+You can select a background image to match the look and feel of your blog, and the plugin will automatically write the title or excerpt of a new or updated post or page on top of this background image to create a unique image for each post.

 == Installation ==